When is the next green and amber list update announcement?

 Holidays resumed under a traffic light system, with destinations graded as red, amber or green according to the level of risk of travellers reimporting Covid-19 infections.

-The “green list” was first revealed on 7 May, and the latest update was announced on 14 July.
+The “green list” was first revealed on 7 May, and the latest update was announced on 4 August, with the changes coming into effect from 4am on 8 August.

 But when will more countries be added to the list, and how often will it be updated?